HealthITAU/pyconnectwise/README.md

 - - - -
 # Working with Endpoints
-Endpoints are 1:1 to what's available with ConnectWise Manage as code is generated from their OpenAPI schema.
+Endpoints are 1:1 to what's available with ConnectWise Manage as code is generated from their OpenAPI spec.

 For more information, check out the [ConnectWise Manage REST API Docs (requires ConnectWise Developer account)](https://developer.connectwise.com/Products/ConnectWise_PSA/REST)